section-engineering-education/engineering-education/articles/introduction-to-digital-twin-technology/index.md

-Digital twin technology is a concept that integrates the internet of things (IoT), software analytics, artificial intelligence, and special network graphs to create digital simulation models that replicate physical assets (physical twin).
+Global industries have achieved a tremendous technological transformation because of linkage between digital and physical worlds.

+Digital twin technology has played an important role in enhancing this convergence.
+This is a technology that enables companies or organizations to develop digital copies of their products, assets, or processes to optimize performance and maintenance.
+For example, this technology has been employed in the automobile industry to create digital copies of cars.
+It has also been used by manufacturing firms to replicate physical production processes.

+This article provides meaningful information regarding the concept of digital twin, and how digital twin technology works.
+It has also provided an overview of how this important technology has been employed in real-life applications.

 ### What is a Digital Twin?
+A digital twin is a virtual representation or digital replica (copy) of assets, people, processes, systems, devices, and places.
+Some of the things that can be replicated using digital twin technology include vehicles, aircraft engines and people.

+If an automobile company develops a virtual representation or digital copy of a car model, then this digital replica is a digital twin of the physical car.
+Similarly, if a manufacturing company creates a virtual representation of its manufacturing process, the replicated process (digital) is a digital twin of the physical process.

-A digital twin is a digital representation of actual and potential assets, people, processes, systems, devices, and places.
-This representation provides the dynamics and elements of how an IoT device lives and operates.
+A digital twin can also be described as a digital profile of the current and historical state of a process or physical object.
+This virtual representation provides the dynamics and elements of how an IoT device lives and operates.

-Continuous learning and updates enable the digital twin to provide the real-time position, condition, or status of the real objects.
-This pairing of the real world and the digital representation enable organizations to monitor systems, develop plans and anticipate problems before they occur.
+Continuous learning and updates enable the digital twin to provide the real-time position, condition, or status of the physical assets.
+This pairing of the real world and the digital world enable organizations to monitor systems, develop plans and anticipate problems before they occur.

+Digital twins are created using digital twin technology.
+This technology integrates the internet of things (IoT), software analytics, artificial intelligence, and special network graphs to replicate physical assets or processes (physical twins).

 ![Digital Twin](/engineering-education/introduction-to-digital-twin-technology/digital-twin.jpg)

 [Image Source: IDGESG](https://images.idgesg.net/images/article/2018/06/digital-twins_woman-in-profile_ai_mirror_duplicate_duo_pair-100760562-large.jpg)

-### Why Digital Technology is Important
-Digital technology should be considered by organizations for various reasons.
-It enables companies to develop a digital footprint of the entire product life cycle.
-This ensures that they have an in-depth understanding of the actual product and the process that was used to design the product.
-The digital twin created by a company enables it to drive value through improved models and reduced defects.

-A Digital twin enables a company to detect problems in a product or manufacturing process.
-Through digital technology, outcomes can be predicted effectively with a high level of accuracy.
-With this technology, there is faster  realization of value than before.

 ### Characteristics of Digital Twin Technology
 Digital twin technology consists of certain characteristics such as connectivity, homogenization, ability to be reprogammable, digital traces and modularity.